 Trauma Integration

 Offering body-oriented psychotherapy, I support you in processing trauma and on your journey to personal growth.
-My holistic approach works with mind, emotions, body awareness as well as a systemic perspective.
+My approach works with mind, emotions, body awareness as well as a systemic perspective.
 Working with the body plays an important role in building resources and regulating the nervous system.

 Embodied Awareness and Exploration of Mind and Emotions